 There Are Solutions to Our Climate and Food Challenges

 Third, critical ecosystems should not be turned into farmland to make up for the loss of Ukrainian and Russian food exports.
-As part of its emergency plan, the European Union (EU) is considering freeing up fallow and conservation land for increased grain production.
+As part of its emergency plan, the European Union (EU) considered freeing up fallow and conservation land for increased grain production.
 The United States Department of Agriculture made the right call when it rejected a request to let farmers plant on protected land.
 Europeans should follow suit.

-Fourth, we can make up for lost food production by minimizing the amount of crops used for animal feed and biofuels.
+Fourth, we can make up for lost food production by minimizing the number of crops used for animal feed and biofuels.
 More than a third of the corn the U.S. produces is used for ethanol to blend with gasoline.
 The World Resources Institute found that reducing grain currently used for transportation in the U.S. and Europe by 50% this year could make up for the shortfall of Ukrainian wheat, corn, barley, and rye.
 Let’s prioritize growing crops to feed people, not produce fuel.

 Similarly, shifting to more sustainable diets could have a big impact.
 About a third of global cropland is used to feed livestock.
-Greenpeace estimates that reducing the use of cereals for animal feed by 8% in the EU would outweigh expected production deficits in Ukraine.
+In March, Greenpeace estimated that reducing the use of cereals for animal feed by 8% in the EU would outweigh expected production deficits in Ukraine.
 And we can make more food available for human consumption by reducing food loss and waste, which account for a third of all food produced.

 The Case for Aligning Global Climate and Food Goals